Evaluating Your Pinellas County DUI Case

 In most DUI cases that arise out of the St. Petersburg and Clearwater area, the police administer field sobriety exercises to determine if you should be arrested.
 These tests are typically recorded using dash-mounted in-car video cameras.
 The officer’s interpretation of your performance on these roadside tests may be challenged based on a variety of reasons.

-These include such considerations as whether you suffer from physical, mental or medical problem that would have impacted your performance.
+These include such considerations as whether you suffer from physical, mental or medical problems that would have impacted your performance.
 Likewise, it may be important to learn if you were nervous, tired, or distracted during the testing procedures.

 Moreover, an examination of the video itself is also important.
 For example, the video may have limited utility in court due to a lack of audio or poor video quality.
 The recording might be of limited evidentiary value where a review reveals that your performance may have been affected by traffic, noise, or poor lighting conditions.
 Many clients express concern with how they will look on Field Sobriety Exercises due to the officer’s statement that the client performed poorly on these roadside tasks.
 Our office has found, in many cases, that our client’s appearance on video is much better than the officer described.